bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Remove GA account from production logs.
 * Load banner text later so that font has time to load.
 * Remove depth shading from slant direction cubes?
+* Make small bubbles come down from top as well.

 # Nice TODO:
 * Have all entrance store transition durations be constants in a single file?